antoniusnaumann/cargo-swift/README.md

 > If you need to target Linux or Windows, you might want to manually setup [swift-bridge](https://github.com/chinedufn/swift-bridge) instead.

 ### Using cargo-swift
-You can create a new library template by running
+You can create a new library crate by running
 ```
 cargo swift init
 ```